Overview of the DESI Legacy Imaging Surveys: Motivation for a New Wide-Field Imaging Survey

 \item{{\it Galaxy Halos Through Cosmic Time:} The contents (and shapes) of galaxy dark matter halos can be revealed from the cross-correlation of spectroscopic and imaging maps \citep{eisenstein2005,tal2013} and from galaxy-galaxy weak lensing \citep[e.g.,][]{mandelbaum2016}.
-These methodologies benefit substantially from deeper imaging, the precision scaling as $\sqrt{N_{gal}}$.
+These methodologies benefit substantially from deeper imaging, with statistical errors on cross-correlations and lensing signals often scaling as $N_{\rm gal}^{-1/2}$.
 Higher precision is crucial: variations in clustering as a function of galaxy properties are often only of order 10\%, so distinguishing between models requires percent-level clustering measurements.
-The $z\sim23$ depth of the Legacy Surveys (e.g., $\sim$0.5$L^*$ at $z$=0.7) will increase the samples available to these methodologies by factors of 30 or more.
+The $z\approx22.8$ AB mag 5$\sigma$ depth of the Legacy Surveys imaging will increase the samples available to these methodologies by factors of $>$15 \citep[based on comparisons to the $z$COSMOS catalogs;][]{zCOSMOS}.
 Cross-correlation studies use angular correlations to tie deep photometric catalogs to overlapping spectroscopic maps, measuring the mean environments and clustering of galaxies and AGN with great accuracy.
 SDSS has provided high-precision results at lower redshift using these techniques, e.g., measuring the mean environment of galaxies as a function of luminosity, color, and scale \citep{hogg2003,eisenstein2005,masjedi2006,jiang2012} and interpreting this to constrain halo populations and merger rates \citep{zheng2009,watson2012}.
 The Legacy Surveys will extend this to far larger ($>$10--100$\times$) spectroscopic and photometric samples at high redshift, measuring the satellite distributions around central galaxies as a function of redshift, luminosity, stellar mass, color, major axis orientation, velocity dispersion, [\ion{O}{2}] emission line equivalent width, etc. Cross-correlation also enables more robust clustering measurements around rare spectroscopic populations, and the ability to calibrate galaxy redshift distributions from imaging data \citep{newman2008,Mye09,menard2013,schmidt2013}.}

 \item{{\it The Evolution of Halo Gas:} SDSS spectra have already yielded $>$50,000 MgII absorption line systems at $0.4<z<2.5$ toward background QSOs \citep{zhu2013}, and eBOSS will increase the number of sightlines to nearly a million.
 By cross-correlating 2,000 absorbers at $z\sim 0.5$ with SDSS photometric galaxies, \citet{lan2014} extracted new relations between galaxy properties and their surrounding gas (e.g., their Fig.\ 2a).
 The Legacy Surveys will dramatically improve this type of analysis by extending its reach from $z\sim 0.5$ to $z\sim 2$, sampling the full range of $\sim$100,000 identified absorbers.
 This will map the cosmic evolution of halo gas as a function of redshift, making it possible to understand its dependence on galaxy type, orientation, luminosity, star-formation rate, environment, etc.}